MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSiteSystemServer.md

 ```

 ### -FdmOperation

-Indicates whether the site system server is required to initiate connections to this site system.
+Set this parameter to `$true` to require the site server to initiate connections to this site system.

 ```yaml
 Type: Boolean